Macquarie Hills

 Population growth drivers in Macquarie Hills are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch utilises ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are applied.
-Growth rates by age group from these aggregations are used for all areas between 2032 and 2041.
-Future population trends project an above median growth for non-metropolitan areas nationally, with the Macquarie Hills (SA2) expected to increase by 693 persons to 2041, reflecting a total increase of 20.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for non-metropolitan areas nationally.
+The suburb is expected to increase by 687 persons to 2041, reflecting a total increase of 20.6% over the 17 years.

 Frequently Asked Questions - Population